eleda77/eleda77.github.io/docs/vocab_list.md

 **cannonade** - a heavy fire of artillery; an attack (as with words) likened to artillery fire : bombardment

+**cantilever** - a long projecting beam or girder fixed at only one end, used in bridge construction

 **carbuncle** - something, especially a building, that is unsightly or visually intrusive (also a gem, British)

 **carillion** - a set of bells in a tower, played using a keyboard or by an automatic mechanism similar to a piano roll